What is it?

 One2One Listening is a free listening service where people can speak to a trained listener for up to 50 minutes about anything that is on their mind.
 Active reflective listening skills are used to encourage people to talk and to find their own way forward.
 Listeners do not offer advise, they don’t interrupt and they do not judge.

 Who is it for?

-Why is it important?
+Why is listening so important?

 It’s important because we live in a busy, noisy, hectic world where people are crying out ‘help no-one is listening to me.’
 It’s important because people often struggle to find someone who will give them the time and space to really listen to them.
 It’s important because statistics show that talking therapies are beneficial to people’s health and well-being and can often prevent people from reaching crises but can also help in times of crisis.
-It’s important because when people are listened to they feel respected, valued, loved, significant, empowered and helped.
+It’s important because when people are listened to they feel respected, valued, loved, significant, empowered, helped and affirmed.

-Who is developing One2One Listening?
+Where is One2One Listening?